The Clear Edge

 Why “less personal” wasn’t a problem:

-Amara automated routine interactions (access, logistics, information delivery).
-She stayed highly personal for high-value interactions (coaching calls, strategic feedback, complex questions).
+Amara automated routine interactions (access, logistics, information delivery) and stayed highly personal for high-value interactions like coaching calls, strategic feedback, and complex questions.

-Students experienced better service: Instant answers via FAQ, immediate course access, and no waiting for email responses on logistics.
-They only interacted with Amara for things that actually needed her expertise.
+Students actually experienced better service: instant answers via FAQ, immediate course access, and no waiting on logistics, while their direct interactions with Amara were reserved for situations that genuinely needed her expertise.

-Automation paradox: Automating routine work freed her to be more personal where it mattered.
+Automation paradox: by automating routine work, she freed herself to be more personal where it mattered most.

 Week 7-8: Scale Into Automated System